|By Business Wire||

 Accuracy, Setup and Simplicity of Operation

-that our customers have had for years with the Previzion system into the
+In addition, by building a fully integrated system, we can provide the same level of on-set reliability, ease of use, and real time diagnostics that our customers have had for years with the Previzion system into the broadcast environment.

 Background Information: About Lightcraft Technology